-Separate reduction targets have been established for corporate scheme water use within the Craigie Leisure Centre's Aquatic Centre and the remaining City owned, operated and leased buildings.
+Separate reduction targets have been established for corporate scheme water use within the City of Joondalup Leisure Centre's Aquatic Centre and the remaining City owned, operated and leased buildings.

-Aquatic Centre (Craigie Leisure Centre)
+Aquatic Centre (City of Joondalup Leisure Centres - Craigie)

-Craigie Leisure Centre's Aquatic Centre is recognised as a Waterwise Aquatic Centre due to the best practice approach that is taken to managing water use within the facility.
+City of Joondalup Leisure Centres - Craigie's Aquatic Centre is recognised as a Waterwise Aquatic Centre due to the best practice approach that is taken to managing water use within the facility.

-To build on past achievements of Craigie Leisure Centre, a reduction target of 5% kL per patron has been established.
+To build on past achievements of the City of Joondalup Leisure Centre - Craigie, a reduction target of 5%kL per patron has been established.
 A KPI of kL per patron has been proposed to account for the number of people using the facility.
 However, other factors have the potential to impact upon the amount of water consumed including planned maintenance work during the life of the Plan as well as a major refurbishment scheduled to occur by 2020/21, which will require major drainage of the pool and will impact on total scheme water used at the facility.

-A baseline year of 2015/16 has been selected.
-The Leisure Centre's water usage in 2015/16 was 0.0209 kL/ patron.
+A baseline year of 2015/2016 has been selected.
+The Leisure Centre's water usage in 2015/2016 was 0.0209kL/ patron.
 The City will need to reduce its water use to 0.0199 kL/patron by 2020/21 in order to meet this target.